 You can buy a yearly gym membership for just £170 here and have the benefit to meet other King’s students and expand your network.

-And if you like running, make sure to register for the Great King’s Run.
+If you like running, make sure to register for the Great King’s Run.

 You will also have plenty of opportunities to participate in sports competitions such as Varsity, in which King’s and UCL compete against each other.